kreulenk/mongotui/README.md

 Mongotui aims to make switching from mongosh easy as it aims to have a similar flags and commands when first connecting to the MongoDB server.

-If you have a local MongoDB server running on the default port and no authentication, you can run the following command to get up and running:
+If you have a local MongoDB server running on the default port and no authentication, you can run the following command to get up and running.
 ```bash
 mongotui localhost
 ```